Darfur genocide (2003–2005): War crimes

 Arab Janjaweed militias have been a major player in the conflict.

 The BBC first reported on the issue of ethnic cleansing in November 2003, and earlier that year in March.
 An administrator from the United States Agency for International Development giving testimony to congress mentioned ethnic cleansing and the "population clearance" which was occurring in Darfur.

 In April 2004, Human Rights Watch (HRW) released Darfur Destroyed: Ethnic Cleansing by Government and Militia Forces in Western Sudan, a 77-page report compiled by HRW following 25 days spent in the region.
 The executive director of the African branch of HRW, Peter Takirambudde, stated: "There can be no doubt about the Sudanese government's culpability in crimes against humanity in Darfur".

 Rape during the Darfur genocide

 The use of rape as a tool of genocide has been noted.
 This crime has been carried out by Sudanese government forces and the Janjaweed ("evil men on horseback") paramilitary groups.
 The actions of the Janjaweed have been described as genocidal rape, with not just women, but children as well.
-There were also reports of infants being bludgeoned to death, and reports of the sexual mutilation of victims.

-With the ongoing conflict, it has not been possible for interviewers and activists to conduct population-based surveys in Darfur.
-However, the rapes reported have mostly occurred in non-Arab villages by the Janjaweed with the assistance of the Sudanese military.
+The rapes reported have mostly occurred in non-Arab villages by the Janjaweed with the assistance of the Sudanese military.There were also reports of infants being bludgeoned to death, and reports of the sexual mutilation of victims.

 The settings in which these attacks occurred: